Wooden flooring ideas for a stylish living room

 Parquet Patterns

 Parquet patterns can come in lots of different styles, from finger block patterns to the diamond shapes of Chantilly or the lattice of Chalosse.
-The style you pick will depend on your personal preferences, and you can even make these patterns with tiles too.
-Reach out to our floorologists today to chat about the different patterns and styles you’d like to try in your home, or for more parquet flooring ideas, take a look at our handy guide.
+The style you pick will depend on your personal taste.

-If you’re still a little unsure about which flooring would work best in your space, you can try our handy flooring finder to find the perfect floor to suit your style, or for an entirely new style, why not read on our guide on how to style tiled flooring in your living room, or discover our selection of the best flooring for living rooms?
-Alternatively, explore our website for the different types of wooden flooring you could choose from, or check out our Ideas Hub for style inspiration and colour palettes you could use to complement your new flooring, including tips on how to create a rustic living room
+If you’re still a little unsure about which of our wooden flooring ideas for living room interiors would work best, you can try our handy flooring finder to find the perfect floor to suit your style.
+Or if you fancy an entirely new style, why not browse our selection of the best flooring for living rooms?
+Alternatively, explore our website for the different types of wooden flooring you could choose from, or check out our Ideas Hub for style inspiration and colour palettes you could use to complement your new wooden flooring.

 Share